pcianelli/DailyDose/resources/design-document.md

 U1. _As a user, I would like to be able to create an account._

-U2. _As a user, I would like to be able to login to my account._
+U2. _As a user, I would like to be able to login/logout of my account._

 U3. _As a user, a banner will display and notify me if I am supposed to take a medication, it will include dosage and other info, should only be posted for duration of 15 minutes before and after the alarm._